Strange quark matter as dark matter: 40 years later, a reappraisal: A simple phenomenological model

+The scheme outlined above is compatible with the evaporation process described in the previous section.
+In particular, the formation of diquark condensates at large temperatures is crucial to avoid the rapid evaporation of the clusters.

+Up to now we have not discussed the role possibly played by the Coulomb interaction during coalescence.
 A macroscopic isolated strangelet develops a Coulomb barrier, similarly to what happens in the case of a strange quark star \citep{Alcock:1986hz}.
 The height of the barrier depends on the temperature \citep{Kettner:1994zs} and in \autoref{coulombbarrier} we show this dependence.
-At low temperatures ($T\lesssim 1 \mathrm{MeV}$) the barrier is large enough to stop the absorption of protons.
+At low temperatures ($T\lesssim 1$ MeV) the barrier is large enough to stop the absorption of protons.
 Instead, for $T\sim$ a few ten MeV (the range relevant for evaporation), the barrier is already low compared to the temperature and therefore it can be neglected when discussing proton re-absorption (see \autoref{sec:evaporation}).
 Finally, for $T\gtrsim 100$ MeV at which clusterization still takes place, the Coulomb barrier has not yet formed and the value indicated in \autoref{coulombbarrier} corresponds just to an upper limit.

-Of course the scheme discussed above is speculative and detailed analyses will be needed in order to clarify all the steps.
-For instance, it is crucial to understand the evolution of the (pre-)clusters with the temperature.
+Of course the scheme discussed above is speculative even though the formation of nuclei in heavy ion collisions \citep{ALICE:2015oer,Braun-Munzinger:2018hat} somehow supports this scheme, since it shows that the formation of bound clusters can take place even if a first order phase transition is not observed.
+Detailed analyses will be needed in order to clarify all the steps.
+For instance, it is crucial to understand the evolution of the clusters with the temperature.
 Also, the cosmic trajectory has, up to now, been computed assuming a small contribution of multistrange particles \citep{Letessier:2002ony}.
 It will be interesting to investigate if some of the models used to describe the formation of nuclei at high temperature, as observed in heavy ion collision experiments, can be adapted to the cosmological scenario.
 Another important point has to do with the formation of gapped quark matter.
-We do not know if the gapping will directly produce Color-Flavor-Locked quark matter \cite{Alford:2007xm}, or if it will form, at least as an intermediate step, a crystalline phase as the one described in \citet{Anglani:2013gfu}.
+We do not know if the gapping will directly produce Color-Flavor-Locked quark matter \citep{Alford:2007xm}, or if it will form, at least as an intermediate step, a crystalline phase as the one described in \citet{Anglani:2013gfu}.
 Notice that the knowledge of which gapping pattern will actually take place is important also for the phenomenology of dark matter, since Color-Flavor-Locked quark matter is totally neutral, while a crystalline phase needs the presence of electrons to achieve charge neutrality.